Human Resources

 Harpa aims to be a sought-after workplace and the first choice for those who want to work in a professional, creative and cultural environment.

 The policy of the Harpa Concert Hall and Conference Centre is to respect human rights and principles of equality in all its activities.
-The company’s main focus is on creating a working environment in which employees enjoy equal status and equal opportunities for career advancement, pay and employment rights, regardless of their nationality, class, marital status, language, colour, religion, life or political views, gender, sexual orientation, age, disability, abilities or economic position
+The company’s main focus is on creating a working environment in which employees have equal status and receive equal opportunities for career advancement, work rights and wages in accordance with the company's equal pay policy, regardless of their nationality, class, marital status, language, colour, religion, life or political views, gender, sexual orientation, age, disability, abilities or economic position.

 The policy represents Harpa’s commitment to systematically work on reforms in equality and human rights issues, where laws and regulations on equal status and opportunities for employees are implemented: Act no. 150/2020 on the Equal Status and Equal Rights of Women and Men and Act no. 86/2018 on Equal Treatment on the Labour Market.
 The European Convention on Human Rights incorporated into Act No. 62/1994 and the human rights provisions of the Icelandic constitution also serve as the basis of Harpa's equality and human rights policy.